 Help Create the Next City Budget

-The Office of Financial Services, in collaboration with the Mayor’s Office, host seven community conversations across Saint Paul in April and May.
-Every year, the value-based ideas people generate during these events help the Mayor craft his budget proposal for the following year.
+The Office of Financial Services, in collaboration with the Mayor’s Office, hosts community budget conversations across Saint Paul.
+Every year, the value-based ideas people generate during these events help the Mayor craft a budget proposal for the following year.

 What to Expect